Sim2200/HW3-Extra-Credit-Project/README.md

 └── dataset.csv   (downloaded from Kaggle)
 ```

-Note: The dataset file is not included in this repository because it exceeds GitHub’s file size limits.
+Note: The dataset file is not included in this repository because it exceeds GitHub's file size limits.

 ---

-### Dataset Description
+## Dataset Description

 The dataset used in this project is the **Spotify 1.2M+ Songs dataset** available on Kaggle.
 It contains audio features and metadata for over **1.2 million tracks** collected using the Spotify API.
-Each row represents a single track, while each column represents a feature or metadata field related to that track.
+Each row represents a single track and each column represents a feature or metadata field related to that track.

 Some of the key fields in the dataset include: